krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 3. **Process of elimination** resolves a cell to a value when it is the only cell in a given row or column for whom said value has not been eliminated.

-4. Finally, **clue elimination** allows players--having applied method (1) and iterated through some successive applications of methods (2) and (3)--to look back at clues to rule out values and resolve additional cells.
+4. Finally, **clue elimination** allows players—having applied method (1) and iterated through some successive applications of methods (2) and (3)—to look back at clues to rule out values and resolve additional cells.

 Beginners often start by learning to apply edge clue initialization, resolved cell constraint propagation, and process of elimination.
 Skilled players, in addition to an acquired mastery of these inferential techniques, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to iteratively apply techniques 2-4 to quickly solve a puzzle.